Finally… you don’t have to sacrifice taste or texture in your Gluten Free baking!

 Place all of the ingredients into an extra large bowl and mix until well incorporated – this will take about 3-5 minutes with a whisk.
 Do not skimp on the mixing… otherwise, the ingredients will not be blended appropriately and will not achieve the same results.

-These ingredients will make just under 13 cups of flour, so will fit into a four litre storage jar.
+These ingredients will make 1.8kg (12 cups) of flour, so will fit into a four litre storage jar.
+This is the exact quantity needed to make 4 loaves of Gluten Free Bread.

 Recipe Specific Amounts